mkoryak/floatThead/CONTRIBUTING.md

  - Search previous issues to see if there is a resolution to your issue already.
 For common problems see: https://github.com/mkoryak/floatThead/issues/91

 Providing the following will greatly increase the chances of your issue being resolved quickly:

- - Include the browser and operating system where you are having the problem.
-If its IE, a screenshot is also nice since I don't have quick access to that abomination.
+ - Give me: browser version, OS version, jQuery version, floatThead version if not latest
- - Provide a jsfiddle that reproduces your issue in its simplest form possible.
-If its hard to read your code, you did it wrong.
+ - Provide a jsfiddle that reproduces your issue in its simplest form possible
  - A description of the issue and steps to reproduce

 I will do my best to help you in a timely manner.